 HSIT's cluster of teaching and learning environments includes the following:

 Large Computer Lab

-The large computer lab for the School of Nursing is located in the ETI on the second floor of Victoria Building.
-It houses more than thirty PC workstation and an iMAC station.
+The large computer lab for the School of Nursing is in the HSIT on the second floor of Victoria Building.
+It houses more than forty PC workstation and three iMAC.

 Small Computer Lab